zoetrope69/letterboxd/README.md

 - `ranked`: shows if it was set to ranked (1, 2, 3, 4).
 - `films`: films in the list, capped at 10
 - `totalFilms`: the total amount of films in the list, only 10 films are given here.

-You can use this [Glitch app](https://glitch.com) to test out what data comes back: https://letterboxd.glitch.me/zaccolley

 ```javascript
 [